HariSekhon/Dockerfiles/README.md

 **Quality and Testing** - this repo has entire test suites run against it from various [GitHub repositories](https://github.com/HariSekhon) to validate the docker images' functionality, branches vs tagged versions align, latest contains correct version from master branch, syntax checks covering all common build and file formats (Make/JSON/CSV/INI/XML/YAML configurations) etc.

-These are reusable tests that can anybody can implement and can be found in my [DevOps Python Tools](https://github.com/HariSekhon/devops-python-tools) and [Bash-Tools](https://github.com/HariSekhon/bash-tools) repos as well as the [Advanced Nagios Plugins Collection](https://github.com/HariSekhon/nagios-plugins) which contains hundreds of technology specific API-level test programs to ensure the docker images are functioning as intended.
+These are reusable tests that can anybody can implement and can be found in my [DevOps Python Tools](https://github.com/HariSekhon/devops-python-tools) and [DevOps Bash Tools](https://github.com/HariSekhon/devops-bash-tools) repos as well as the [Advanced Nagios Plugins Collection](https://github.com/HariSekhon/nagios-plugins) which contains hundreds of technology specific API-level test programs to ensure the docker images are functioning as intended.

 [Continuous Integration](https://travis-ci.org/HariSekhon/Dockerfiles) in run on this and adjacent repos that form a bi-directional validation between these docker images and several other repositories full of hundreds of programs.
 All of this is intended to keep the quality of this repo as high as possible.